munificent/craftinginterpreters/book/hash-tables.md

 of the characteristics of an empty one.

-When we are following a probe sequence during a lookup, and we hit a tombstone, we *don't* treat it like an empty slot and stop iterating.
-Instead, we note it and keep going.
+When we are following a probe sequence during a lookup, and we hit a tombstone, we note it and keep going.

 ^code find-tombstone (2 before, 2 after)